 We call a \emph{saddle connection} an orbit of $\psi_\R$ running from a saddle to a saddle.
 A \emph{saddle loop} is a saddle connection joining the same saddle.
 We deal only with flows such that all their saddle connections are loops.
-If every fixed point is isolated then $M$ splits into a finite number of components ($\psi_\R$-invariant surfaces with boundary) so that every component is either a \emph{minimal component} (every orbit, except of fixed points and saddle loops, is dense in the component) or is a \emph{periodic component} (filled by periodic orbits, fixed points and saddle loops). {The existence of such a decomposition (with transitive components) was actually proved by Maier in \cite{Ma:tra} (see also \cite[Theorem~3.1.7]{NZ:flo} and \cite[Theorem~3]{Co-Gu-Li} for a more modern presentation).
+If every fixed point is isolated, then $M$ splits into a finite number of components ($\psi_\R$-invariant surfaces with boundary) so that every component is either a \emph{minimal component} (every orbit, except fixed points and saddle loops, is dense in the component) or is a \emph{periodic component} (filled by periodic orbits, fixed points and saddle loops). {The existence of such a decomposition (with transitive components) was actually proved by Maier in \cite{Ma:tra} (see also \cite[Theorem~3.1.7]{NZ:flo} and \cite[Theorem~3]{Co-Gu-Li} for a more modern presentation).
 Minimality follows from standard arguments in \cite{Keane}.}

-{ Recall that a linear bounded functional $f\mapsto \mathfrak{D}(f)$ is an \emph{invariant distribution} if $\mathfrak{D}(Xu)=0$ for any $u\in C^{\infty}(M)$.} The problem of existence and regularity of solutions for the cohomological equation $Xu=f$ was essentially solved in two seminal articles \cite{Fo1,Fo3} by Forni when the flow $\psi_\R$ is minimal over the whole surface $M$ (has no saddle connection) and the function $f$ belongs to a certain weighted Sobolev space $H_W^s(M)$, $s\geq 1$.
-Let us mention that being an element of a weighted Sobolev space enforces significant constraints on the behavior of the function $f$ around saddles, even for smooth functions, as described in \cite{Fo3}.
-In \cite{Fo1,Fo3}, for a.e.\ locally Hamiltonian flows, Forni proved the existence of fundamental invariant distributions on $H_W^s(M)$ which are responsible for the degree of smoothness of the solution of $Xu=f$ for $f\in H_W^s(M)$.
-If all Forni's distributions at $f\in H_W^s(M)$ are zero then there exists a solution $u\in H_\omega^{s'}(M)$ for some $0<s'<s$.
+{ Recall that a linear bounded functional $f\mapsto \mathfrak{D}(f)$ is an \emph{invariant distribution} if $\mathfrak{D}(Xu)=0$ for any $u\in C^{\infty}(M)$.} The problem of existence and regularity of solutions for the cohomological equation $Xu=f$ was essentially solved in two seminal articles \cite{Fo1,Fo3} by Forni, under the assumption that the flow $\psi_\R$ is minimal over the whole surface $M$ (has no saddle connection) and the function $f$ belongs to a certain weighted Sobolev space $H_W^s(M)$, $s\geq 1$.
+Let us mention that being an element of {the} weighted Sobolev space enforces significant constraints on the behavior of the function $f$ around saddles, even for smooth functions, as described in \cite{Fo3}.
+In \cite{Fo1,Fo3}, for a.e.\ locally Hamiltonian flows, Forni proved the existence of fundamental invariant distributions on $H_W^s(M)$, which are responsible for the regularity of the solution $u$ to $Xu=f$, for $f\in H_W^s(M)$.
+If all Forni's {invariant} distributions evaluated at $f\in H_W^s(M)$ are zero, then a solution $u\in H_\omega^{s'}(M)$ exists for some $0<s'<s$.

-The problem of solving cohomological equations for other classes of smooth dynamical systems of parabolic nature and the regularity of solutions using invariant distributions were studied also in \cite{Av-Fa-Ko,Av-Ko,Fl-Fo03,Fl-Fo07,Fo4,Gu-Li,Kat,Ta,Wa}.
+The problem of solving cohomological equations for other classes of smooth dynamical systems of parabolic nature, as well as the regularity of solutions using invariant distributions, has also been studied in \cite{Av-Fa-Ko,Av-Ko,Fl-Fo03,Fl-Fo07,Fo4,Gu-Li,Kat,LMS,Ta,Wa,Zu}.